istoff/edmc_plugins/KillTracker/readme.md

 This will start the Flask server.

 3. **Access Web Interface**: Open a web browser and visit `http://localhost:5000` to access the Bounty Tracker web interface.
 You can make it work on any IP with minimal effort.
 I will document this.

-4. **Run Test Program (Optional)**: To simulate bounty hunting events for testing, run the test program in a terminal or command prompt:
+4. **Run Test Program (Optional)**: To simulate events for testing, run the test programs in a terminal or command prompt:

 python createTestKill.py
+python createTestPowerplayMerits.py

 ## Folder Layout